rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 Notice: Setting current-context to do-ams3-my-special-cluster
 ```

-Awesome!
-Everything is set-up now :fire:
+Great.
+Everything is set-up now.

 ## Testing our cluster and configuration :eyes:

-Alright with our Kubernetes cluster succesfully connected, let's run some commands to verify if our install went as we expected.
+Alright with our Kubernetes cluster succesfully connected, let's run some commands to verify if our cluster install went as we expected.

 ```
 $ kubectl get nodes